-Send Merry a message explaining your needs and you will receive a response by email.
+Send Merry a message explaining your needs and you will receive a response shortly.
 Have you already emailed Merry or another tutor?
 If so, you have an account!
 Sign in now

 Mary Baldwin College (Psychology Human Services)